Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/_index.en.md

 +++
 title = "Initial Setup"
 weight = 10
+description = "This section aims to make setting up your server to host an instance of BOMnipotent Server as easy as possible."
 +++

 This section aims to make setting up your server to host an instance of BOMnipotent Server as easy as possible.